Computing sparse Fourier sum of squares on finite abelian groups in quasi-linear time: The problem of computing sparse FSOS and its convex relaxation

-To obtain a sparse solution of \eqref{1NormMin}, we use the magnitude of the diagonal elements of $Q_0$ as a heuristic guidance: \emph{if $Q_0(\chi,\chi)$ is small, then we search for another Gram matrix $\widetilde{Q}$ such that $\widetilde{Q}(\chi,\chi) = 0$}.
-Our heuristic guidance is inspired by the idea of truncation, which is widely spread in scientific computing~\cite{EY1936,Elliott1965,BS2011} and numerical analysis~\cite{Atkinson2008,SB2013}.
-However, the sparse matrix $\widetilde{Q}$ we search for is not just an approximation of $Q_0$.
-It is still a Gram matrix of the function $f$.
-Roughly speaking, to find a desired sparse $\widetilde{Q}$, we want to squeeze those small diagonal elements of $Q_0$ into the submatrix with large diagonal elements.
+\red{Although Theorem~\ref{lem:square root} already provides a solution $Q_0$ of \eqref{1NormMin}, it is not sparse.} To obtain a sparse solution of \eqref{1NormMin}, we use the magnitude of the diagonal elements of $Q_0$ as a heuristic guidance: \emph{if the term $Q_0(\chi,\chi)$ is small, then we search for a Gram matrix $\widetilde{Q}$ such that $\widetilde{Q}(\chi,\chi) = 0$}.
+Our heuristic guidance is inspired by the idea of truncation, which is widely used in scientific computing~\cite{EY1936,Elliott1965,BS2011} and numerical analysis~\cite{Atkinson2008,SB2013}. \red{However, the sparse matrix $\widetilde{Q}$ we search for is an exact Gram matrix of $f$ without error, it is indeed a sparse Gram matrix.
+We remark that although there is no guarantee on the existence of $\widetilde{Q}$, Theorem \ref{thm:square-root_based_error} supplies a rationale for this heuristic guidance.
+Moreover, our numerical experiments in Section~\ref{subsec:numerics} illustrate both the effectiveness and efficiency of the heuristic guidance. }

 Suppose $Q$ is a solution of \eqref{1NormMin}.
 We observe that there exists a permutation $\sigma\in \mathfrak{S}_{|G|}$ such that

 Without loss of generality, we may simply assume $\chi_k=\chi_{\sigma(k)}$ in the sequel.